 Here’s what you need to start painting rocks:

 - Smooth Rocks.
-You can use any stone or rock you find outside.
+You can use any stone or garden rock you find outside.
 Just remember that in some places, like National Parks, removing rocks can result in large fines.
 If you can’t find any rocks outside, you can buy landscaping rocks at your local garden center or home improvement store.
 At my Home Depot, I can buy a 30lb bag of smooth rocks for around $10.
 You can also buy rocks to paint on Amazon.
 Don’t worry if you can’t find any smooth rocks, I’ll go over how to make them as smooth as possible later.

 - Acrylic Paint.
 Next, you’ll need acrylic paint in the colors you want to use.
 The paints the link go to are perfect for outdoor painting.
 Remember to get white or black paint for the base layer.

 - Various Paint Brushes.
 Having multiple types of paintbrush sizes will help you create beautiful rock painting patterns.

 - POSCA Paint Markers.
 If you want to write text on your rock, it’s much easier to do with markers than a paintbrush.
-The POSCA markers are the ones that worked best for me, though any type of acrylic paint marker should work OKAY.
+The POSCA markers are the ones that worked best for me, though any type of acrylic paint pen should work OKAY.

 - 150 Grit Sandpaper.
 This is only necessary if you found your rocks outside in nature rather than buying them in a store.

 - A Sealant.
 Once you’re done painstakingly painting your rock, you’ll want to protect it from the outdoor elements.
-This sealant is the one I would recommend.
+This sealer is the one I would recommend.
 Remember, the sealant can come in three different finishes: gloss, satin, and flat.
 Those are listed from most shiny to least shiny.
 So get the sealant finish that you want.

 Depending on the design you’re trying to paint, you won’t need all the supplies listed above.
 The bare minimum is to have a rock, some paint, a paintbrush, and a sealant if you want your paint to last.